rails/rails/guides/source/layouts_and_rendering.md

 <%= render partial: "product", collection: @products, layout: "special_layout" %>
 ```

 The layout will be rendered together with the partial for each item in the collection.
-The current object and object_counter variables will be available in the layout as well, the same way they do within the partial.
+The current object and object_counter variables will be available in the layout as well, the same way they are within the partial.

 ### Using Nested Layouts